pilotpirxie/database-backup-worker/README.md

 # leave it default if you don't know what you are doing.
 DB_CRON_PATTERN_<INDEX>="0 */6 * * *"

-# Database type "mysql" or "clickhouse"
+# Database type "mysql", "clickhouse" or "postgresql"
 DB_TYPE_<INDEX>=

 # Database host